 I love potatoes and anything that is made with potatoes, from Russian potato salad to tortilla Española to Belgian pommes frites to campfire potatoes.
 Now that we have a fireplace – the second best thing you can have in the winter, a clothes dryer is first! – we roast them quite often.

 One of my favorites ways to cook and eat potatoes is to simply boil them with eggs until the potatoes are tender and the eggs are hard boiled.
-Then I remove the skins and shells, put them on a plate, drizzle them with olive oil, sprinkle them with salt and pepper, mush them together and eat them.
-(My mother makes this dish on the day of the Sedder- Passover.
-The reason she made this dish was to keep us full for many hours, so we could bear reading the Hagada until it was time to eat).
-Plain and simple but so damn satisfying.
+Then I remove the skins and shells, put them on a plate, drizzle them with olive oil, sprinkle them with salt and pepper, mush them together and eat.
+(Moroccan Jews make this dish on the day of the Sedder- Passover to keep full for many hours, so we could bear reading the Hagada and until it was time to eat).
+It’s plain and simple but satisfying.

-Another way, which I discovered and adopted last summer, is a simple herb and potato salad similar to one I first tasted in Tel Aviv.
-It was at a restaurant called Port Saeed, which is owned by Eval Shani, one of Israel’s top chefs.
-The salad reminded me how much I love the combination of potatoes and a good (slightly bitter, fruity and peppery) olive oil.
-The potatoes and the olive oil are both slightly sweet and earthy; perfect together.
+Another way, which I discovered and adopted last summer at a restaurant called Port Saeed, which is owned by Eval Shani, one of Israel’s top chefs.
+He just made a potato and and a jungle of herb salad.
+His salad reminded me how much I love the combination of potatoes and a good (slightly bitter, fruity and peppery) olive oil.
+Both the potatoes and olive oil are slightly sweet and earthy so they are perfect together.

 Potato Salad with Herbs Serves 4 as a side

 It’s better to use small or medium waxy potatoes (with smooth skin) because they are moist, creamy and have a mildly sweet flavor.
-I normally make 5 – 10 potatoes per person, depending on their size.
-If they are a little bigger than a walnut, I’ll eat 8.
-If they are the size of a kiwi then 5.
-And somedays, I can eat a whole bowl of this salad by myself.
-Decide for yourself how many you would like to make.
+I normally make 2 -3 potatoes per person, depending on their size.

 - Handful parsley